21isenough/LightningATM/docs/guide/edit_config.md

 	payoutdelay = 12
 ```

+- Its needed for the the pocket version, because it has no push button for confimrmation.
+The invoice will be generated automatically after 12 seconds
 - Note: If you have a button version, you must keep the 0.

 ###### Set activate wallet type / example LNTXBOT